sweavo/now_and_next/README.md

 # now_and_next

-Status: in development
+_Status: in development_

-For executives with executive dysfunction / ADHD etc.
+For executives with executive dysfunction / ADHD etc., who are using windows and Outlook.

 I'm undiagnosed, but this chimes: [https://www.youtube.com/watch?v=_tpB-B8BXk0#t=4m30s]